HugoChenel/HugoChenel/README.md

 🧬 **Integrating multi-omics data**: Bringing together diverse biological data sources to gain a comprehensive understanding of cancer.

-🕸 **Infer multilayer networks**: Using advanced network inferring tools and analysis techniques to uncover intricate relationships within the data.
+🕸 **Multilayer network inference**: Using advanced network inferring tools and analysis techniques to uncover intricate relationships within the data.

 💊 **Virtual compound screening**: Applying these insights to perform virtual screenings of potential drug candidates on in-silico, molecularly, and clinically realistic cohorts.